 This tutorial was done with IPVanish VPN.
 We chose them for two reasons:

 - It’s awesome (and super fast).
 And currently you can save 25% on IPVanish!

 - Their config files (like many VPN providers) don’t include the CA certificate file, so there’s any extra step involved.
 We wanted to make sure to show how this is done.
 Providers like NordVPN actually combine the .ovpn and CA file into 1, making setup a bit easier.
 Don’t worry if you don’t understand these terms yet, we’ll cover it all in this guide.

 There are a couple pre-requisites before starting this tutorial.
 You’ll need:

 What you need:

 - An ASUS Router that comes with ASUSWRT firmware.
 We recommend the RT-AC68U, or one of these excellent alternatives.

-- Merlin firmware already installed on your router.
+- Merlin firmware installed on your router.
 If you haven’t done this yet, it’s really easy.

-- A reputable VPN service that supports OpenVPN.
+- VPN Subscription.
 We recommend IPVanish, Private Internet Access, ExpressVPN, NordVPN, or Torguard.